 - Because people don’t change their passwords frequently, hackers can steal personal data with compromised sources that are sometimes several years old.

-The best way to manage this is with a password generator or password manager, such as LastPass.
-Changing passwords regularly (more than once a year, please!) provides additional security.
+The best way to manage this is with a password generator or password manager, such as OnePassword.
+As well as frequently changing passwords (more than once a year, please!) provides additional security.

 Tip 2: Use Multi-Factor Authentication (MFA)